Live Analysis:

 // Deconstructing the Threat //

 Clickjacking (also known as a "UI Redress Attack") is a malicious technique where an attacker tricks a user into clicking something different from what the user perceives.
 They achieve this by displaying an invisible or disguised webpage in a frame over the visible page.
 When you think you're clicking a button on the top page, you're actually clicking a button on the hidden, malicious page.
-This can lead to unintended actions like transferring money, deleting data, or making purchases.

-This tool helps you determine if your website is vulnerable by attempting to place it within an `iframe`, just as an attacker would.
-A secure website uses specific HTTP headers (`X-Frame-Options` or `Content-Security-Policy`) to tell browsers whether it's allowed to be framed.
+This tool helps you determine if your website is vulnerable by attempting to place it within an iframe, just as an attacker would.
+A secure website uses specific HTTP headers (X-Frame-Options or Content-Security-Policy) to tell browsers whether it's allowed to be framed.
 Our scanner checks for these defenses.